HMS Grasshopper (1909): Service

 On 25 April, Allied forces landed at Anzac Cove and Cape Helles on the Gallipoli peninsula.
 Grasshopper supported the landings at S Beach on Cape Helles on 25 April along with Basilisk and the battleships Lord Nelson and Cornwallis, and for the next few days swept mines inside the straits to allow battleships to support the landings.
 The British made another attempt to break the stalemate at Gallipoli on 6–7 August 1915, with the Landing at Suvla Bay, to the north of Anzac Cove.
 The troops were landed using armoured shallow-draught self-propelled landing craft known as "Beetles", which were towed close to shore by destroyers.
-Grasshopper took part in the main landingon Nibrunesi beach to the south of Sulva Bay, where two brigades (the 32nd and 33rd of the 11th Division) were landed.
+Grasshopper took part in the main landing on Nibrunesi beach to the south of Suvla Bay, where two brigades (the 32nd and 33rd of the 11th Division) were landed.
 Each destroyer carried 500 troops aboard, while towing a "Beetle" carrying a further 500 troops.
 The "Beetles" landed their troops and then returned to pick up the remaining troops on the destroyers and land them.
 Grasshopper took part in the final evacuations from Gallipoli on 8/9 January 1916, picking up troops from V beach on Cape Helles.

 Grasshopper was still based in the Mediterranean in August 1917, but by September had returned to Home waters, joining the 4th Destroyer Flotilla, based at Devonport, Plymouth.
 By October that year, she had moved to the 2nd Destroyer Flotilla, based at Buncrana in the north of Ireland.
 On 5 February 1918, Grasshopper was part of the escort for Convoy HX 20, bound from Halifax, Nova Scotia to Liverpool when the troopship Tuscania was torpedoed by the German submarine UB-77 south west of Islay.
 Grasshopper was one of three destroyers detached from the convoy to rescue survivors from the sinking troopship and rescued about 500 men, while Pigeon rescued about 800 and Mosquito about 200.
 166 American soldiers and 44 members of Tuscania's crew were killed.
 Grasshopper was still part of the 2nd Flotilla in May 1918, but by July had returned to the 4th Flotilla at Devonport.
 She remained at Devonport at the end of the war in November 1918.